Yuko Hara

-Yuko Hara (原 由子 Hara Yūko, born December 11, 1956 in Yokohama, Japan, nicknamed "Harabo") is the keyboardist for Southern All Stars.
+Yuko Hara (原 由子 Hara Yūko, born December 11, 1956, in Yokohama, Japan, nicknamed "Harabo") is the keyboardist for Southern All Stars.
 She is also a vocalist and writes many of her own songs.

 She is married to Keisuke Kuwata, the multi-instrumentalist frontman for the Southern All-Stars, and bandleader of the Kuwata band.
 Together, they have two sons.
 Her parents' home is a tempura restaurant in Yokohama.

+Her song Daisuki!Happy end is the theme song for the Japanese dub of Hoodwinked!.